FILTER8/GB-Punks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Bario Punks
+# GB-Punks

-Welcome to the Bario Punks Open Framework, where creativity, community, and freedom thrive.
-All art layers and code behind Bario Punks are now open-source, available for you to build on, remix, and innovate.
+Welcome to the GB-Punks Open Framework, where creativity, community, and freedom thrive.
+GB-Punks is a fork from Bario Punks.
+All art layers and code behind GB-Punks are now open-source, available for you to build on, remix, and innovate.
 Feel free to explore, create, and commercialize—just follow these basic guidelines to remain part of the Bario ecosystem!

 ## License
 This project is licensed under the MIT License.
 Here’s what it means for you: